These in-demand skills are must-haves for IT departments

 There is too much at stake when it comes to your data.
 That’s why security is the top concern for a majority of organizations.
 Cyberattacks are escalating in frequency and sophistication.
 As a result, companies are scrambling to hire cyber professionals, and they’re not always succeeding.

 But if you do have the skills, you will be compensated handsomely.
-Cyber-certified professionals make 41% more than non-certified peers.
-It’s also the second highest-paying functional area in IT.
+Cyber-certified professionals make nine percent more than the average IT professional in North America.

 “As the amount, frequency, and creativity of cybersecurity breaches grow, so does the shortage of cybersecurity professionals with the appropriate skills to defend the enterprise, government and military networks,” said Brad Puckett, Global Knowledge global portfolio director of cybersecurity.
 “This global shortage of cybersecurity professionals has created an in-demand market for anyone who wants to rise to the challenge and build career-advancing skill sets.”